top of page

 (How to spread sushi rice on Nori for Chumaki, steps 2 - 11)

-1. Make Sushi Rice (follow this recipe)
+1. Make Sushi Rice using this recipe.

-3. Wet your hands
+3. Wet your hands.

-13. Place the filling below the center
+12. Place your desired filling below the center of the nori.

 (steps 12 - 16)

-Sing up for our online sushi making class and in-person sushi class in San Francisco.
+Sing up for our online sushi-making class and in-person sushi class in San Francisco.

 Our sushi kit is available to ship to all 50 US states.

-For a private and team building event inquiry, send us an email.
+For a private and team-building event inquiry, send us an email.

 bottom of page